 Tactile Surface Texture - Natural silk is always gentle and soft to the touch.

-Dimensional Stability- Silk natural exhibits good resistance to stretch or shrinkage when laundered or dry cleaned.
+Dimensional Stability- One of the properties of silk is to exhibit good resistance to stretch or shrinkage when laundered or dry cleaned.
 It is also quite crease-resistant & maintains its sheen even after multiple washes.

 Sericulture is a rural/cottage and agro-based industry of cultivating food plants (for silkworms), rearing silkworms, conducting silk reeling, twisting, dyeing, weaving of Silk fabric, finishing & processing of silk waste.
 As it is a labour-intensive process it provides a lot of employment to rural areas.
 This sector provides continuous employment to 6817 thousand people in India.
 Thus, it is a source of sustainable livelihood.

 Silk does require some special attention like the use of gentle detergent and cold water for washing.
-But there are several advantages to Silk when it comes to its care.
+But there are several benefits of silk when it comes to its care.
 It doesn't lose its sheen after multiple washes and maintains its structural integrity thanks to the fibres dimensional stability.
 Here is a detailed care guide for Natural Silk.